 - Map decision questions.
 Build a list of questions users ask before they buy, enquire, book a demo or shortlist a vendor.

-This work should be repeated at page level.
-A homepage, service page, comparison article, FAQ, case study and product category all answer different parts of the buyer journey.
-One long blog post cannot do the job of the whole site.
+This work should be applied at page level.
+A homepage, service page, case study, documentation page and product category answer different needs.
+One long blog post cannot do the job of the whole site, but that does not mean every question deserves a new URL.
+Consolidate pages whose purpose is effectively the same.

 Technical foundations for AEO